ilanschnell/bitarray/README.rst

    object upon initialization.

-``fill()``
+``fill() -> int``
-   Returns the number of bits added (0..7) at the end of the array.
-   When the length of the bitarray is not a multiple of 8, increase the length slightly such that the new length is a multiple of 8, and set the few new bits to False.
+   Adds zeros to the end of the bitarray, such that the length of the bitarray is not a multiple of 8.
+Returns the number of bits added (0..7).

 ``frombytes(bytes)``